carolsonggg/CarolsPizzeria/README.md

 Run Instructions:
 1. Clone this repository or download the zip file
 2. Navigate to the project directory
+3. Install CMU Graphics and add it to the folder 'src'
-3. Run the file main.py
+4. Run the file main.py
-4. Game instructions can be found on the home page by clicking the button "HOW TO PLAY"
+5. Game instructions can be found on the home page by clicking the button 'HOW TO PLAY'
-5. Have fun!!!
+6. Have fun!!!

 Shortcuts:
 On each screen, pressing the home button will bring the player to the home screen and reset the game.
 The arrows on each page allow for easy navigation between the screens, regardless of order status.